Symmetries for a High Level Neural Decoder on the Toric Code: Numerical Results

 Considering the training of the decoders, one observes that including symmetries leads to improvements in both validation and training error. (\autoref{fig:HLD5x510MillionTraining}) Therefore the pre-processing actually allows for a more accurate fit even to the training data, i.e. the data was presented in a form more suitable to the model.

 To investigate by how much we can reduce of the size of the training set, decoders with uncentered or aligned data were trained with training sets of size $4.5*10^6$, $2.7*10^6$ and $1.8*10^6$.
 The training for the smallest data size is compared in \autoref{fig:FFNN5x5CenteredVSUncentered-2Mil-TrainingComparison}.
 No improvement over \ac{mwpm} could be reached without the use of symmetries.
 Aligning the data on the other hand does allow for improvements.
 Again, both validation and training error are improved.
 However, the validation error does increase again in later iterations of training.
 Therefore we expect that it is not possible to use even less training data and still obtain good results.
 The aligned network actually outperformed \ac{mwpm} for all tested error rates up to the pseudo-threshold of around $0.12$.
 (The pseudo-threshold is the noise parameter at which the logical error rate matches the error rate of two unencoded qubits.)
 Using $2.7*10^6$ data points, the uncentered network started to outperform \ac{mwpm}, but only for error rates $p < 0.05$.
 Consistent improvements using uncentered data were only reached using $4.5*10^6$ training data points.
 This clearly shows that the size of the training set can be noticeably reduced when employing symmetries.
+Furthermore, we can compare the validation errors (there was no significant difference between validation and test error here) in \autoref{fig:FFNN5x5CenteredVSUncentered-2Mil-TrainingComparison} (small training set) and \autoref{fig:HLD5x510MillionTraining} (large training set).
+Stopping after about 10000 iterations to avoid overfitting, the small training set with alignment could be used to achieve a validation error of about 0.135, while the training on the large set but without symmetries lead to a validation error slightly above 0.135.
+Thus, with symmetries significantly less data is required to achieve the same performance compared to the case without symmetries.